lejogs/lejogs.github.io/_posts/2014-05-24-The-Weekender.md

 <img src="/images/ap/standard/1462e947e482e5aa_5.jpg">
 </a></figure>

 The hill was a comedy-named beast, pretty much beating all of us into at least one stop.
-While I was cursing Jacko with sweat was pouring out of every pore, Rich was nearly buckaroo-ing his bike when trying to get back on to continue climbing.
+While I was cursing Jacko with sweat pouring out of every pore, Rich was nearly buckaroo-ing his bike when trying to get back on to continue climbing.
 But we got there eventually.

 > *They say that you have to earn your downhill; we certainly did that*